 The Industrial Chemicals Act 2019 imposes an annual registration fee and levy (where relevant) on all introducers of industrial chemicals.
 The annual fee recovers the registration application costs of registering individuals and maintaining the Register of Industrial Chemical Introducers, which are activities provided to the individual or organisation by the Corporate Services function of AICIS.
-These activities include the management of registration refunds and enquiries, as well as the provision of Business Services portal helpdesk.
+These activities include the management of registration enquiries, provision of Business Services portal helpdesk and management of registration refunds.